gburd/gen_hypar/README.md

 ##Quickstart

 ###Firing up a node
-A node is defined by it's unique identifer `{Ip, Tuple}` on which it is reachable.

-To start a new node we call any of the start-functions:

-               hyparerl:start()
-               hyparerl:start(Options)

-* `start/0` starts the node on a random port and tries to default an ip-address.
-It is of course configurable via the     usual application interface.
-* `start/1` starts with the list of options given.

-To configure another ip address and port use the **id** option.
-It's also possible to only define the ip or the port with the **ip** and **port**.
-If the whole identifier is not know it can be retrived using:

-               hyparerl:get_id()

-There are alot more options and all of them are listed at the [bottom](#application-options).
+This is a general behaviour for processes that relies on a group membership service.
+To start a process that runs along side of the group membership serivce we need to define the callback module for  the ``gen_hypar`` behaviour.
+The callback needs to implement one function:

+               start_link(Identifier, ModuleArgs) -> {ok, pid()}.

+This should spin up a new process.
+The first thing this process needs to do is call ``gen_hypar:register_and_wait(Identifier)`` to keep things synchronized with all the other processes (see the [supervision tree](#supervision-tree) below).
+To start the behaviour call:

+               gen_hypar:start_link(Identifier, Module, ModuleArgs, Options)

+This will start up the supervision tree with an isolated node running the HyparView protocol. ``Identifier`` being the ``{Ip, Port}`` tuple that the node is reachable on, ``Module`` and ``ModuleArgs`` are the callback module and arguments. ``Options`` are the gen_hypar-related options.
+All options are listed at the [bottom](#application-options).

 The options should be the same for all nodes in a cluster and otherwise the semantics of the program is not well defined.

+When things are fired up we probably want to reach the gen_hypar process, this can be done via:

+               gen_hypar:where(Identifier) -> undefined | pid().

 ###Enter the cluster

-The node is started isolated and alone until it is joined to the cluster using:
+The node is started isolated and alone until it is joined to the cluster:

-               hyparerl:join_cluster(Node)
-               hyparerl:join_cluster(Nodes)

-Where either a single node `Node` is provided or a list `Nodes`.
-The list is tried in order.
-There is also the option to define a list of contact nodes with the **contact_nodes** option.
-Use with caution, if something goes wrong the Erlang way of fail-fast might not be guarantueed.
+               gen_hypar:join_cluster(Identifier, Contact) -> ok | {error, could_not_connect}

+This joins the node ``Identifier`` to ``Contact``.

 If the node recovers from some previous error and start up again on the same ip and port then there is the possibility that it automatically rejoins the cluster.
+This is because it will with very high probability lie in some nodes passive view.
+Though it's probably smarter to just rejoin after a disconnect.

 ###Where are the peers?
-When the node has joined the cluster the current peers can be retrived with:
+As soon as the node has been joined to a cluster the gen_hypar-process will start receiving messages on the form:

-               hyparerl:get_peers()
+               {link_up, {PeerId, Pid}}
+               {link_down, PeerId}
+               {message, PeerId, Message}

+These are rather self-explainatory.
+* ``link_up`` - When a new active peer becomes available.
+* ``link_down`` - When an active neighbour becomes unavailable or disconnect.
+* ``message`` - When a message is received.

+If you for some reason want to run only the group-membership service then implement a noop module and retrive the peers with:

+               gen_hypar:get_peers(Identifier) -> list({id(), pid()}

 ###Sending data
-To send data you first need to have a `Peer` retrived either via the above method or using the callback functions explained below.
-Anyhow the function to use is:
+To send data you first need to have the pid of an active peer as explained above.
+Then you use the function:

-               hyparerl:send(Peer, Message)
+               gen_hypar:send_message(Pid, Message) -> ok.

-The `Message` can be either a `binary()` or an `iolist()`.

-###Retriving data and the callback module
-The callback option **mod** should be a module that defines three functions:
+The `Message` should be an ``iolist()``.
+Thus a ``binary()`` will also work.

-               Mod:deliver(Peer, Message) -> ok
-               Mod:link_up(Peer)          -> ok.
-               Mod:link_down(Peer         -> ok

-When a binary `Message` is received from `Peer` `deliver/2` is called.
-Upon link changes when a `Peer` either goes up or down `link_up/1`, `link_down/1` are executed.

 ###Example
-There is an example application included in examples/flooder.erl. flooder is a reliable flooding broadcaster, though very simple.
+There is an example module included in examples/flooder.erl. *flooder* is a reliable flooding broadcaster, though very simple and naive.

-               erlc -o ebin -I include/ examples/flooder.erl
-               erl -pa ebin/ -pa ebin/*/deps -eval 'flooder:start_link()' ...
-               05:02:16.926 [info] Initializing: {{192,168,1,138},APort}...

-Then fire up a couple of terminals and in each of them connect them to each other or to the original node. `start_link/1` need only a port and connects locally.

-               erl -pa ebin/ -pa ebin/*/deps -eval 'flooder:start_link(APort)' ...
-               05:03:12.416 [info] Initializing: {{192,168,1,138},AnotherPort}...
-               ...
-               05:03:12:523 [info] Link up: {peer, {{192,168,1,138},APort}}

-As more nodes join more links will become available and eventually (if you for example join 6 nodes to the first one), start to go down also as nodes reach their maximum fanout.
-Then try to send a couple of messages from different nodes:

-               1> flooder:broadcast(<<"PLEASE WORK, BRAIN SLEEP NEEDS!>>).
-               ok
-               2> Packet delivered:
-               <<"PLEASE WORK, BRAIN SLEEP NEEDS!>>

-And hopefully all nodes should receive that message.
-Try playing around with it, killing some nodes, joining others and sending messages in between.
+##Supervison tree
+This is rather implementation specific.
+The call to ``gen_hypar:start_link/4`` will return the pid of the top supervisor.
+Thus this call can be used to incorporate the process into another supervision tree.
+The tree looks like:

+                        gen_hypar_sup
+                       /      |      \
+               peer_sup   hypar_node  gen_hypar
+                  |
+               peers

+The peers themselves are a supervision tree of 4 processes:

+                                 peer
+                              /    |    \
+                             /     |     \
+                      peer_ctl peer_send peer_recv

+``peer_ctl`` is the middle-man between the ``hypar_node`` which is responsible for the protocol logic and the gen_hypar-process. ``peer_send`` and ``peer_recv`` are responsible for on-wire sending and receiving.

 ##Other projects on top of hyparerl
 Check out [plumcast][], it's in early development.
 It is an implementation of the Plumtree protocol developed by the same guys.
 Plumcast builds a broadcast tree on top of hyparerl to reduce the network traffic without sacrificing to much latency.